 According to the U.S. Geological Survey (USGS), between 2014 and 2044, there has been a 51% chance that the San Francisco will experience one or more magnitude-7.0 or greater earthquakes.
-There's also a 98% chance of one or more magnitude-6.0 or greater quakes hitting the Bay Area in the same 30-year period.23
+There's also a 98% chance of one or more magnitude-6.0 or greater quakes hitting the Bay Area in the same 30-year period.

-There are 3 major faults that pass through unincorporated Alameda County, visible in Figure F-56.
+There are 3 major faults that pass through unincorporated Alameda County, visible in Figure F-5658.
 The Hayward fault passes through urban unincorporated Alameda County as well as most dense communities in the East Bay.
 The Calaveras fault passes near Sunol and sits on the western side of Dublin and Pleasanton, and the Greenville fault sits on the eastern side of Livermore.

-23 https://www.earthquakeauthority.com/California-Earthquake-Risk/Faults-By-County
+25 https://www .earthqual keauthority .com/Cali fornia-Ea arthquake e-Risk/Fa ıults-By- County